WhosPablo/YouCantSeeThese/README.md

 It enlists the help of a good ol' friend...

 Add to chrome and click on the extension icon in the top right.
-It'll open up a tab with all you need to get your life together.
+It'll open up a tab with all you need to get your life back on track.